 Address: 555 Stoltzman Rd, Mankato, MN 56001, United States

-Rasmussen Woods is an ideal destination for travelers who want to reconnect with nature.
-In the City of Mankato, Minnesota, Rasmussen Woods is a well-known tourist attraction.
+Rasmussen Woods is a natural paradise for those who want to reconnect with nature.
+Located in the City of Mankato, Rasmussen Woods is the perfect destination for travelers seeking respite from city life.

 See Related: Best Parks in Saint Paul, Minnesota